02 - A Minimal Rust Kernel

 They could point anywhere and lead to data corruption.
 By putting them into an

-block, we're basically telling the compiler that we are absolutely
+unsafe block, we're basically telling the compiler that we are absolutely

 sure that the operations are valid.
-Note that an unsafe
+Note that an unsafe block does not turn

 off Rust's safety checks.
 It only allows you to do five additional things: